groq/mlagility/docs/tools_user_guide.md

 > _Note_: `cache report` is not available as an API.

-## Locate Commands

-The `locate` commands help you find MLAgility artifacts on the filesystem.

-### `locate cache` Command
+### `cache location` Command

-`benchit locate cache` prints out the location of the default cache directory.
+`benchit cache location` prints out the location of the default cache directory.

 > _Note_: Also available programmatically, with `mlagility.filesystem.DEFAULT_CACHE_DIR`

+## Models Commands

+The `models` commands help you work with the models in the MLAgility benchmark.

 ### `locate models` Command

-`benchit locate models` prints out the location of the models directory, which contains the [MLAgility benchmark](https://github.com/groq/mlagility/tree/main/models) with over 1000 models.
+`benchit models location` prints out the location of the models directory, which contains the [MLAgility benchmark](https://github.com/groq/mlagility/tree/main/models) with over 1000 models.

-> _Note_: Also available programmatically, with `mlagility.filesystem.DEFAULT_CACHE_DIR`
+> _Note_: Also available programmatically, with `mlagility.filesystem.MODELS_DIR`

 ## `version` Command